FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 ```
 <!-- note that this XMLParser does not have a universal interface -->

-??? info "What is the archive?"
+??? info "What is the Archive?"
     An archive is a (typically empty) storage object for an entry.
     It is populated by the parser and later on serialized into an `archive.json` file by NOMAD for permanent storage.

     It has five sections, but for novel parsers we are solely interested in `data` and `workflow`.

     - `metainfo`: internal NOMAD metadata registering who uploaded the data and when is was uploaded.
 This is handled completely automatically by the NOMAD base.
     - `results`: the data indexed and ready to query at full database scale.
 It is automatically produced from `worfklow`, `data`, and `run`.
     - `workflow`: some entries coordinate other entries.
 This section coordinates the .
 For more, see [Interfacing complex simulations](custom_workflows.md).